 - Parking – Shopping centres have huge car parks and if these aren’t properly monitored, vandals and thieves could think that all their birthdays have come in one day.

-- Unauthorised entrances – While shopping centres have numerous public entrances there are also entrances that are out of bounds to the public.
-Only staff, delivery people, and other authorised personnel are allowed access.
+- Unauthorized entrances – While shopping centres have numerous public entrances there are also entrances that are out of bounds to the public.
+Only staff, delivery people, and other authorized personnel are allowed access.
 However, without attentive security in place or access control, people have a tendency to wander where they’re not supposed to.

 - Emergencies – Unfortunately, shopping centres are a sitting target for such things as terrorist acts.
 But fires and other disasters can also take place from time to time which means that security guards need to be extremely vigilant at all times and other carefully considered security procedures also need to be in place.